wilburc/wilburc.github.io/_portfolio/ugh.md

 ### Goals
 This product provides:

 - A safe, confidential place for anyone to complain about anything.
 - Stress-relief
 - Sympathy
 - Laughter and eye-rolling

-All while satirizing the so-called online rant of the millenial — canned, insincere responses at set intervals.
+All while satirizing the so-called online rant of the millenial — *canned, insincere responses at set intervals*.

 I mocked-up my idea in Balsamiq.
 It included sliders for the bot’s “personality,” as well as an on/off switch.